Bercik1337/rt-auto-install/README.md

 I might be the only person using this script - so be it.
 No containers for this app.

 ### Where is the -sources version
-Depraceted.
+Deprecated.
 At least for now...

 ### Support for more OSes?
 See TODO